Are you a breastfeeding mum who wants to get exercising? Midwife Bel Moore shares some of her top tips on how to get started.

 It also has no effect on supply or nutrient composition.

-The exercises in The Healthy Mummy Post Pregnancy Exercise DVD are effective and safe.
+The postnatal exercises in the 28 Day Weight Loss Challenge are effective and safe.
 Lisa Westlake, incredible fitness instructor and postnatal exercise specialist, will guide you through each of the workouts.

 2. Start slowly and gradually